Health Effects Caused by Exposure to PFAS ChemicalsRSS

 Last Week Tonight Television Host John Oliver did a recent segment on his show about PFAS contamination, prompting a new wave of interest.
 A study by the Environmental Working Group estimates that more than 200 Million Americans have PFAS in their drinking water and a 2019 study by the CDC indicated that 97% of Americans have PFAS in their blood.
 This article highlight the known health effects of PFAS chemicals in humans.

 Scientists at the University of Cincinnati analyzed studies that focused on a particular type of PFAS chemical (PFOS) and how exposure can impact male reproductive health.
 The researchers observed that PFAS are endocrine disruptors and can harm the reproductive system.
-More specifically, they observed that studies conducted in vitro and in rats showed decreased testosterone levels when exposure to PFAS.
+More specifically, they observed that studies conducted in vitro and in rats showed decreased testosterone levels when exposed to PFAS.